 This must be controlled in order to prevent soil erosion.

 You can cut and fill to obtain some large level areas.

 Leave the natural slope on other parts and pack the ground with shrubs and groundcovers.

 Hold the banks between levels in different ways described below.
 Build in curving paths or ramps between levels.

 Avoid formal square terraces built like a series of giant steps going down a steep hillside.

 Rather have one broad terrace, then a series of two or three smaller terraces of different sizes, or even a steep bank held by a rockery.

-Try to curve retaining walls in order to avoid a stiff look.
-If the wind is troublesome, plant small trees at the top of each level.
+Try to curve retaining walls in order to avoid a stiff appearance.
+If the wind is a problem, plant small trees at the top of each level.